Cryptome: Relationship to WikiLeaks

+In the 1990s, John Young and Julian Assange were in regular contact on the Cypherpunks mailing list.
 In late 2006, John Young joined WikiLeaks' advisory board before its public launch.
 Young also acted as its public face by first registering the WikiLeaks domain.
+Young revealed that he was approached by Julian Assange and asked to be the public face of Wikileaks; Young agreed and his name was listed on the website's original domain registration form.

+In early 2007, Young and Natsios left Wikileaks due to concerns about the organizations' finances and fundraising, accusing it of being a "money-making operation" and "business intelligence" scheme, and expressing concern that the amount of money they sought "could not be needed so soon except for suspect purposes."
 On January 7 2007, he emailed the internal mailing list accusing WikiLeaks of "disinformation campaign against legitimate dissent" and "working for the enemy."
 150 pages of emails were published on Cryptome, and Young publicly criticized the group for their lack of security, their showmanship, and their "dramatic, rigged, press shindigs."
-Young later changed his opinion of WikiLeaks and became supportive of them again, but still had reservations about their "self-promotional aspect, and its secrecy, its love of authoritativeness."
+In 2008, Young changed his opinion of WikiLeaks and became supportive of them again, but still had reservations about their "self-promotional aspect, and its secrecy, its love of authoritativeness."

+In a 2010 interview with CNET.com John Young accused the organisation of a lack of transparency regarding its fundraising and financial management.
+He stated his belief that WikiLeaks could not guarantee whistleblowers the anonymity or confidentiality they claimed and that he "would not trust them with information if it had any value, or if it put me at risk or anyone that I cared about at risk."
+Cryptome ended on bad terms with Wikileaks, with Young directly accusing them of selling classified material and calling them "a criminal organization".
+In a separate interview, he called Assange a narcissist and compared him to Henry Kissinger.
+Young also accused George Soros and the Koch brothers of "backing Wikileaks generously".

 In October 2015, WikiLeaks made a searchable archive of Cryptome.

-In September 2020, Cryptome testified that they published the unredacted diplmatic cables before WikiLeaks, and were never contacted by law enforcement or instructed to remove them.
+In September 2020, Cryptome testified that they published the unredacted diplomatic cables before WikiLeaks, and were never contacted by law enforcement or instructed to remove them.
 In December 2022, John Young wrote to the U.S. Justice Department saying that, because he published the same leaked government documents at the centre of the U.S. case against Julian Assange, he should be indicted for violating the Espionage Act and a co-defendant at Assange's trial.
+In August 2023, Cryptome announced that the site would be closed until Julian Assange is freed.